 The abundant presence of vegetation is also part of the green strategy put in place.
 This construction evokes a mineral/vegetal coexistence that can be found in nature.
 The inner courtyard, the spaces under the copings, the roof and all interstices become suitable surfaces for shrub, climbing species and tree planting.
 Thus, the vegetation conquers the floor and the walls of the inner courtyard, making it a peaceful haven.

-Finally, this project is an architectural and urban exploration that leaves nothing to chance, ensuring that all its components reflect not only current practices, but innovative thinking.
-Courtesy of v2com
+Finally, this Contemporary Residential Building is an architectural and urban exploration that leaves nothing to chance, ensuring that all its components reflect not only current practices, but innovative thinking.